Outbreaks of avian influenza

 • LPAI H10N7 was detected in 2010 in a chicken farm in New South Wales, where transmission to abattoir workers during the processing of the poultry was documented.

 • An LPNAI H5N3 virus was detected in a free-range duck flock in Victoria during routine surveillance in 2012.
-The source of the virus could not been determined, but it is speculated that the primary source may have been wild birds, since wild birds were freely able to access the range area.
+The source of the virus could not be determined, but it is speculated that the primary source may have been wild birds, since wild birds were freely able to access the range area.

 • In April 2012, LPAI H9N2 was confirmed on a turkey farm housing about 26,500 turkeys in three sheds near the Hunter Valley in New South Wales; the source of the infection is unknown.